awsdocs/aws-freertos-docs/doc_source/portingguide/tls-certkey-setup.md

 **To modify the issuer of a certificate**

-1. Take the valid client certificate that you have been using, `<ID>-certificate.pem.crt`\.
+1. Take the valid client certificate that you have been using, `ID-certificate.pem.crt`\.

    In the Windows Certificate Manager, the certificate properties appear as follows:
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/freertos/latest/portingguide/images/certificate1.png)